SwissStatsR/submit/README.md

 ## Submit an R package

 Your R package should follow best practices.
-See "[R package (2e)](https://r-pkgs.org/)" free ebook.
+See "[R package (2e)](https://r-pkgs.org/)" free online book.

 The R package should have an open source license such as MIT, GPL or LGPL: